Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Introduction

 \subsection{Our contribution}

 We propose a novel \textbf{D}ata-adaptive \textbf{E}stimation approach for data \textbf{F}Usion in the \textbf{SE}mi-supervised setting (DEFUSE).
-It systematically handles both blockwise missingness and semi-supervised problems {in the MAR setting} through three key methodological innovations.
+It systematically handles both blockwise missingness and semi-supervised problems {in the CAM setting} through two key methodological innovations.
 They are supported by asymptotic analysis, simulations, and real-world applications.

-First, we introduce a novel data-adaptive calibration approach for fusing BM data under MAR.
-Unlike existing methods that rely on rigid semiparametric efficient or reduced working model strategies, our framework employs a family of calibrated control functions that maintain valid statistical inference while achieving efficiency gains.
-Compared to several tracks of existing work reviewed above, our method has three key advantages. {\textbf{Data-adaptivity:}} Our approach is adaptive to arbitrary BM patterns of covariates as well as model misspecification in the control variates, and automatically adjusts to the degree of distributional shifts. {\textbf{Intrinsic efficiency:}} Our method achieves optimal performance within user-specified classes of calibration functions broader than those in existing work. {\textbf{Computational feasibility and flexibility:}} The control variates can be constructed based on generic ML and the calibration procedure is computationally tractable through finite-dimensional quadratic programming, accommodating both parametric and kernel ridge regression.
-These grant us a better tradeoff between computational costs and statistical efficiency, being more practical than pursuing semiparametric efficiency via recursive fitting of nuisance models, particularly with high-dimensional auxiliary features.
+We introduce a novel data-adaptive approach for fusing BM data under CAM.
+Our framework employs a family of control functions that maintain valid statistical inference while achieving efficiency gains.
+Compared to several tracks of existing work reviewed above, our method has three key advantages. {\textbf{Data-adaptivity:}} Our approach is adaptive to arbitrary BM patterns of covariates as well as model misspecification in the control variates, and automatically adjusts to the degree of distributional shifts. {{\textbf{Efficiency:}} Our method achieves optimal performance within user-specified classes of control functions broader than those in existing work.
+Ideally, when the control functions can be fully nonparametrically learned, our proposed estimator achieves the semiparametric efficiency bound.} {\textbf{Computational feasibility and flexibility:}} The control functions can be constructed based on generic machine learning and they are computationally tractable through finite-dimensional quadratic programming, accommodating both parametric and kernel ridge regression. {These grant us a promising trade-off between computational cost and statistical efficiency by seeking to maximize efficiency gains while remaining practically implementable.} {\textbf{Incorporation of unlabeled data:} We develop double/debiased machine learning (DML) operators that effectively exploit abundant unlabeled data while facilitating the use of powerful black-box machine learning algorithms for estimating nuisance functions.
+We further establish semiparametric efficiency theory for the semi-supervised and BM setting, which justifies the optimality of the proposed DML operators and the resulting estimator under suitable regularity conditions. }